AndreasYNY/noTrack/readme.md

 ## Todo
 - Change how the Script work:
-    - instead of swaping the anchor link, it's better to disable the function instead of swapping the the anchor tag.
+    - instead of swaping the anchor link, it's better to disable the function instead of swapping the anchor tag.

 ## Acknowledgement
 Yes i know this is a futile attempt to escape google's tracker, but at the very least google can't see where are you going...for now at least.